PaulWillot/DocumentClassification/README.md

 # DocumentClassification
-An essai of document classification based on users opinion
+A small exercice of document classification based on users opinion Based on the code of http://webia.lip6.fr/~guigue, borrowed from the Traitement Automatique de la Langue (TAL) course at UPMC